yusef-r/hashplace/README.md

 - Configuration: Update network, account, mirror node, and fee values in [`hashplace/src/config/hedera.ts`](hashplace/src/config/hedera.ts) for production.
 - Persistence: Decide on on-chain vs off-chain storage for pixel state and implement sync + conflict resolution.

-## Contributing
-- Fork or create a feature branch, run the dev server, and open a PR with a clear description of changes.
-- When adding Hedera transaction logic, include tests and documentation for required keys, environment variables, and network configuration.

 ## License
 - MIT